It is important to look after your money throughout the year.

 Each church is different and so will require a different amount to be held in reserve, for example, if you employ staff, their salary and potential redundancy payments should be included in any considerations.
 In order to consider how much would be appropriate for your church, it is suggested that your PCC creates a Reserves Policy.
 Advice on doing this, including a draft version, can be found at Parish Resources.
 Remember, it helps for your reserves to be a range, such as 3 to 6 months' expenditure and so your policy should include what you will do if you fall below your target (below 3 months' expenditure), but also what will happen if you gather too much (above 6 months' expenditure).

-If you would like to talk about this further, please do contact Helen Archer-Smith.
+If you would like to talk about this further, please do contact the Diocesan Finance Team.

 With banks closing their physical branches, and some charging more to pay in cheques and cash, it might be time to look for an alternative.